christianWissmann85/delegate/docs/architecture/module-architecture.md

 # Module Architecture - Clear Boundaries, No Surprises

+*Note: Partially Outdated as of V2.0, needs thorough review.
+Proceed with care.*

 ## Core Principles
 1. Each module has ONE responsibility
 2. Dependencies flow inward (handlers → providers/storage, not vice versa)